mmottl/gsl-ocaml/README.md

 `gsl-config` will return the correct linking flags to the build process of GSL-OCaml.

-Note that on Mac OS X GSL-OCaml requires the Apple-specific vendor library `vecLib`, which is very efficient, and will automatically link with it.
+Note that on Mac OS X GSL-OCaml requires the Apple-specific, highly optimized vendor library `vecLib`, which is part of the Accelerate-framework, and will automatically link with it.

 Documentation
 -------------